-- The uniform for evening flags is at the unit's discretion. - Units who are still cleaning up from dinner may allow some youth and adults to remain at the site to finish. - Units on an outpost overnight or evening trip are excused from evening flags.
+- The uniform for evening flags is Field Dress. - Units who are still cleaning up from dinner may allow some youth and adults to remain at the site to finish. - Units on an outpost overnight or evening trip are excused from evening flags.